The DraftKings Sportsbook is now live in New Jersey. Visit the DraftKings Sportsbook mobile app here for full details.

 On Tuesday, New Mexico became the sixth state with legal regulated sports betting since the US Supreme Court ruling in May.

 Sports betting went live at the Santa Ana Star Casino and Hotel in Bernalillo, NM, located just outside Albuquerque.
 The 100,000 square-foot facility is operated by the Tamaya Nation at the Pueblo of Santa Ana.
-It offers most traditional dice games and card games like blackjack.
+It offers most traditional dice games and blackjack for real money.

 “We are extremely proud of the fact that Santa Ana Star Casino Hotel is the first tribal casino in the state of New Mexico, and one of the first in the nation to launch a sportsbook,” said casino-hotel’s CEO John Cirrincione.